robbywashere-zz/tinyfunc/src/markdown-pages/resume.md

 - Contributed, refactored and developed the core basis of both the javascript enhanced front-end, while meeting the challenge to maintain a multi-device sharing restful back-end API.
 - Added value by refactoring SQL queries and data integrity of the application and structure of the database.
-- Lead the transition from UI and UX mock-ups and stories to actual implimnentations in JS, CSS and HTML.
+- Lead the transition from UI and UX mock-ups and stories to actual implementations in JS, CSS and HTML.

 - **Technologies used: PHP / LAMP Stack, BackboneJS, Javascript and MySQL**